-(a) Overview of remuneration structure:
+a.
+Overview of remuneration structure:

 The objective of the Company's executive reward framework is to ensure reward for performance is competitive and appropriate for the results delivered.
 Processes have been established to ensure that the levels of compensation and remuneration are sufficient and reasonable, and explicitly linked to the achievement of personal and corporate objectives.
 The short and long-term incentive plans are specifically aligned to shareholder interests.

 Vectus' Remuneration and Nomination Committee advises the Board on remuneration policies and practices generally, and makes specific recommendations on remuneration packages and other terms of employment for staff, including Directors and Senior Managers of the Company.

-The Committee has access to the advice of independent remuneration consultants to ensure the remuneration and incentive schemes are consistent with its philosophy as well as current market practices.
+The Committee has access to the advice of independent remuneration consultants but has not used their services during the year.

-(b) Non-Executive Directors:
+b.
+Non-Executive Directors: